nelsonjchen/c3-faux-touch-keyboard/README.md

-# 🦾 comma three Touchkey keyboard
+# 🦾 comma three Faux-Touch keyboard

 *Long arms for those of us with short arms from birth or those who can't afford arm extension surgery!*